MCervone14/Our-Planet-Earth/posts/Praise be to you, my Lord.md

 Conference of Catholic Bishops, which says that, in that requirement, 'We show our respect for the Creator by our stewardship in protecting people and the planet, and to live our relationship with all of God’s creation.'"
 category: "Ecological Economics"
-cover_image: "/images/posts/Praise be to you, my Lord!.avif"
+cover_image: "/images/posts/Praise be to you, my Lord.jpg"
 ---

 Deacon Tom Cervone, Ph.D., Sister Maureen Houlihan, D.C., and Nicole Cervone-Gish, Ed.
 M.S.